isomerpages/nlb-biblioasia/_jan-to-mar-2013/Digging Bidadari’s Past: From Palace to First Muslim State Cemetery.md

 #### **Bidadari Estate: Istana of Cecilia Catherina Lange, Wife of Sultan Abu Bakar**

 Before Bidadari was a cemetery, it was an estate owned by prominent families.
 Henry Minchin Simons (known as H.M.
-Simons or popularly nicknamed H.M.S.), co-founder of Paterson Simons & Co and a civil engineer, was the original owner.
+Simons or popularly nicknamed H.M.S.), co-founder of Paterson Simons &amp; Co and a civil engineer, was the original owner.
 In the early colonial period, the civil engineer was also the architect.
 Simons exchanged the Bidadari estate for Tyersall estate with William Napier.
 It was not known when exactly Simons had the building constructed or when he had the building exchanged for Tyersall.
 Few archival materials remain to elucidate the relationship of the two previous owners of the Bidadari estate.

 Sultan Abu Bakar of Johor acquired the two estates (Bidadari and Tyersall) from Napier and Simons respectively.
 Several newspaper reports from this period reveal that the Sultan was a personal friend of both Simons and Napier and hence, purchasing the estates was not out of the question.
 Tyersall became the palace of Sultana Fatimah and was Sultan Abu Bakar’s official residence in Singapore, when he became Sultan of Johor in 1885.